DECORATIVE TRAFFIC POLE PROGRAM

 • The program agreement, signed by the Association president or designated signee.

-The completed application is to be submitted to the Community Services Department for review and approval.
+The completed decorative traffic pole application is to be submitted to Community Services for review and approval.

 Design/Manufacturing and Installation Guidelines